Developmental Malformations

 Furthermore, there was an increased risk of preterm birth in the prenatal surgery group.
 This led to an increased risk of apnea and respiratory distress syndrome in these children.

 Newborn.
+Considerable disagreement exists about the optimal mode of delivery for infants with myelomeningocele.
+Studies have demonstrated that outcomes are better in infants delivered by cesarean section or without labor theorizing that traction on the neural placode during vaginal delivery causes a decline in leg function.
+However, others argue that there is no proven benefit to cesarean section or avoidance of labor (11).
 Early closure of the myelomeningocele is usually advocated to prevent further spinal cord damage and infection.
-Some centers believe there is an advantage in waiting 1 or 2 days so that the parents become familiar with their child and the possible problems and outcomes.
 After 72 hours, the risk of meningitis rises significantly, making this the usual upper limit for surgical timing.
-Usually the back lesion is closed by recreating a thecal sac from the open dura and then closing the skin.
+Commonly, the back lesion is closed by recreating a thecal sac from the open dura and then closing the skin.
 Sometimes a surgically created skin or skin and muscle flap is necessary to cover a particularly large defect.
 Parents should be informed that this initial surgery will not cure their child’s neurologic deficits.

 Beyond the newborn period.
-Most authors agree that to achieve the goals of high quality care for individuals with myelomeningocele, a system of comprehensive and coordinated care is required.
+Most authors agree that to achieve the goals of high-quality care for individuals with myelomeningocele, a system of comprehensive and coordinated care is required.
 A multidisciplinary spina bifida clinic or program can be the hub of such a system.
-Such a clinic should provide a number of important services, which include the following: (1) routine comprehensive medical evaluations that include ongoing communication with the family and the patient; (2) preventative health care and anticipatory guidance; (3) nursing services, especially to evaluate, plan, and coordinate the child's health needs within the home and school; and (4) psychosocial support including evaluational, therapeutic, and informational services.
+Such a clinic should provide a number of important services, which include the following: (1) routine comprehensive medical evaluations that include ongoing communication with the family and the patient; (2) preventative health care and anticipatory guidance; (3) nursing services, especially to evaluate, plan, and coordinate the child's health needs within the home and school; and (4) psychosocial support, including evaluation and therapeutic and informational services.

 The following important areas are addressed in the medical assessment: